CanRanBan/PlayniteExtensionFork-SuccessStory/README.md

 </a>

 With this plugin you can
-* add store's achievements or add manualy achievements
+* add store's achievements or manually add achievements
 * works for GOG, Steam, Origin, Xbox, Epic Games, RPCS3 and RetroAchievements
 * add tag with time to unlock all achievements
 * many user stats